Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 👉 This money can be used for:

-✅ Reimbursement (not considered income) ✅ Offset against company profits (reduces tax)
+✅ Offset against company profits (reduces tax)

 👉 Company underreports expenses → overpays taxes

-🏠 V. Home Office
+Home Office Deductions

 If you are working from home, this table can help you legally save on taxes.

-✔️ Shared costs:
+✔️ Shared Costs:

 Rent/Mortgage Interest